astronuts-app/astronuts-tracker/README.md

 ## Contributions

 We welcome contributions.
 Issues labelled with *ideal-for-contribution* are open for contribution.
-You can submit pull requests in Astronuts repositories that are opne sourced.
+You can submit pull requests in Astronuts repositories that are open sourced.